-(e) To employ arms, projectiles, or material of a

-nature to cause superfluous injury;
+(e) To employ arms, projectiles, or material of a nature to cause superfluous injury;

-(f) To make improper use of a flag of truce, the national flag, or military ensigns, and the enemy's uniform, as well as the distinctive badges of the Chapter IV less such destruction or seizure be imperatively demanded by the necessities of war.
+(f) To make improper use of a flag of truce, the national flag, or military ensigns, and the enemy's

+Chapter IV uniform, as well as the distinctive badges of the Geneva Convention;

-Geneva Convention: (q) To destroy or seize the enemy's property, un-
+(g) To destroy or seize the enemy's property, unless such destruction or seizure be imperatively demanded by the necessities of war.

 Ruses permitted.
 ARTICLE 24.
 Ruses of war and the employment of methods necessary to obtain information about the enemy and the country are considered allowable.